-Michael Williamson is interested in using tagging technologies and remote sensing to investigate the movement ecology of marine fauna and how this can be altered by environmental change and anthropogenic disturbance.
+Michael Williamson is a PhD student in the Department of Geography.
+He is interested in using tagging technologies and remote sensing to investigate the movement ecology of marine fauna and how this can be altered by environmental change and anthropogenic disturbance.

 Thesis title: 'The environmental drivers influencing the movement ecology of reef sharks in the British Indian Ocean Territory'